 What is a FICO score?

-The FICO is the most commonly used credit score by lenders to determine whether or not to approve you for a loan or a credit card.
+FICO scores are used credit scores by over 90% of lenders to determine whether or not to approve you for a loan or a credit card.

 The Fair Isaac Corporation gets information from all three credit reporting agencies (Experian, Equifax, and TransUnion).
 They use the information in your credit file to calculate three different FICO scores – one for each credit bureau.

-As the information in each credit report changes, your scores will change as well.
-This means they can change month by month or even day by day as your creditors report new activity on your account.
+As the information in each credit report changes, your FICO score will change as well.
+This means it can change month by month or even day by day as your creditors report new activity on your account.

 Multiple Versions of FICO Scores

 FICO regularly updates the algorithm they use to calculate your FICO scores.
 When they do this, they update to a new ‘version’ of the FICO.
 Currently, the newest version is FICO 9.
 It has several changes to how certain items are factored into your credit score.
 In particular:

 - Paid collections no longer have a negative impact.